Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

-You’ll have responsibilities including fire and gas safety, ensuring electrical and gas appliances are maintained and determining whether potential tenants have the right to rent property.
+You’ll have responsibilities including fire and gas safety, ensuring electrical and gas appliances are maintained and determining whether potential tenants are right to rent the property.

 You’ll be responsible for all repairs and damages caused by your tenants, and emergencies such as burst pipes and broken boilers.
 This is especially difficult to deal with if the house is not nearby.